Skip to main content

 • 1965: $16,700 – $22,350

 Open for admiration, imagination, and a well-timed financing brochure.
 35-year loans had started becoming available; 15 years longer than the usual 20-year loans at the time.
-The show home complex was located next to an earlier complex on Grace Street.
+The show home complex on Camellia was located next to an earlier complex on Grace Street.

 Map showing the site of the 300 Series model home complex by Sunset Homes, located on Camellia Drive in Livermore, California.
 The map highlights the layout of the model homes within the residential neighborhood.

-Annotated aerial map of the Sunset 300 Series model home complex on Camilla Drive.
+Annotated aerial map of the Sunset 300 series model home complex on Camilla Drive.
 Base imagery from Google Maps.

 1. La Sirène - 3 bedrooms, 2 bathrooms, 1,127 sq. ft.